 The Committee has adopted share ownership guidelines for the Company s executive officers and Board members.
 The Company s Chief Executive Officer is expected to meet a share ownership level with a value equal to or exceeding five times his annual base salary, and all other executive officers are expected to meet a share ownership level with a value equal to or exceeding three times their annual base salary.
 Members of the Board are expected to meet a share ownership level with a value equal to or exceeding three times their annual cash retainer for Board services.
 Share ownership is defined to include shares of the Company s common stock (including shares held in the Company s profit sharing plan), unvested restricted stock units, and performance shares held pursuant to the Company s Outside Director Incentive Plan.
-The Company s executive officers are expected to meet the stated ownership levels within five years of becoming an executive officer; except that the Company s current executive officers who have already served as such for five years have two years from January 30, 2013 to meet the stated ownership level.
+The Company s executive officers are expected to meet the stated ownership levels within five years of becoming an executive officer, except that the Company s current executive officers who have already served as such for five years have two years from January 30, 2013, to meet the stated ownership levels.
 Members of the Board are expected to meet the stated ownership level within three years of becoming a Board member, except that current Board members who have already served as such for three years have two years from January 30, 2013, to meet the stated ownership level.
 The Committee has the authority to monitor and adjust these ownership guidelines as it deems appropriate from time to time.
+All of the named executive officers and Board members meet the requirements of the Company s share ownership guidelines.
+In addition to the Company s share ownership guidelines, (i) the Company s Insider Trading Policy prohibits Employees from entering into hedging transactions with respect to the Company s securities; and (ii) the Company s Blackout and Pre-Clearance Procedures, which supplement its Insider Trading Policy, prohibit the Company s officers and Board members from holding Company securities in a margin account or pledging Company securities as collateral for a loan.